-Who are Voices of the Valley?
+Who is Voices of the Valley?

 Voices of the Valley is an incorporated group of residents in the Latrobe Valley which formed in March 2014 during the mine fire due to concerns about the adverse effects the fire was having on the health of persons living and working in the affected area.

-Who are Environmental Justice Australia?
+Who is Environmental Justice Australia?

-Environmental Justice Australia are the environment’s legal team.
+Environmental Justice Australia is the environment’s legal team.
 We use the law to protect our environment, and we work to change our laws to make sure they protect the right of all Australians to clean air, clean water and healthy ecosystems.

 Why is a coronial investigation needed?

 The Latrobe Valley community is very concerned about the impact on their health of pollution from the mine fire.
 They want to know whether it caused or contributed to the deaths of some residents, and whether it may lead to further deaths or serious illnesses.
 This issue requires independent investigation as a priority.

 The Hazelwood Mine Fire Inquiry considered health impacts from the fire in some detail, but it did not consider whether the smoke from the mine fire contributed to deaths during and immediately after the fire.

 The inquiry was required to report in a short timeframe.
 Voices of the Valley presented its initial analysis to the Hazelwood Inquiry as soon as they had gathered the evidence.
 (Crucial data from BDM did not arrive until the day after the inquiry closed – VotV had requested the data four months earlier.)